mas299/Getting-and-Cleaning-Data-Project-Files/CodeBook.md

 * First, convert the Activity column to factors
 * Then, apply the levels in activity_labels
-* Writes the output file to "summary.csv"
+* Writes the output file to "summary.txt"

 ## Data

-The results of the above data transformations contains a data set with three types of variables described below ("summary.csv").
+The results of the above data transformations contains a data set with three types of variables described below ("summary.txt").

 ### Type 1: Averages of Standard Deviation and Mean Measurements